 When you create a template for others to use on your site, imagine the text that needs to change whenever the template is used, which should display in a consistent format.

-For example, in a module template, you may want to always show the module's title, code and tutor at the top of the first page.
+For example, in a module template, you may want to always show the module's title, code, and tutor at the top of the first page.
 You can help maintain this consistency by using replaceable text in your template.
-When someone creates a page (or set of pages) from your template, the replaceable text in your template is replaced by new text entered by the person creating the page.
+When someone creates a page or set of pages from your template, the replaceable text is substituted with new text entered by the person creating the page.

 - Browse to the site containing your template.

-- Go to Edit > More > Current site tab.
-(You need edit or admin permissions on your site's home page to do this.)
+- Go to Edit > More, then select the Current site tab.
+You need edit or admin permissions on your site's home page to do this.

-Select the template you wish to edit, then select the Edit button:
+Select the template you wish to edit, then select Edit: